JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 As you might have learned from my blog, I'm heavily promoting usage of _Availability Zones_ for critical services and **yes**, your centralized Azure Firewall is one of those services.

-In order to test this out, I'll use demo environment that I have previously blogged about
+To test migration to availability zones, I'll use demo environment that I have previously blogged about
 [Learn Azure Firewall with isolated demo environment]({% post_url 2023/10/2023-10-02-learn-azure-firewall-with-isolated-demo-environment %}).